OpenPIL/OpenPIL/README.md

 pip install --upgrade pdftotext
 ``` -->

-All other modules should come pre-installed with Python3, they as follows incase you are missing any:
+All other modules should come pre-installed with Python3, they are as follows incase you are missing any:

 <ul>
     <li><a >re</a></li>